kiwihosting/kiwi-docs/src/content/docs/guides/Minecraft/Java/General/eula.md

 ## Conclusion

-By customizing your `server.properties` file through Kiwi Hosting Panel, you can control various aspects of your Minecraft server's gameplay experience.
-Whether you're setting up a small private server or a large public one, these configurations can help you create the perfect environment for your players.
+By accepting the EULA, you can now successfully start your Minecraft server.